mvrahden/go-enumer/README.md

 `go-enumer` supports a range of string case transformations.
 These transformations are a feature exclusive to the *simple block spec*.
-You may configure a global transformation via the `generate` command and you may mixin deviating transformations case by case via `go:enum` magic comment.
+You may configure a global transformation via the `generate` command and you may mixin deviating transformations case by case via `go:enum` comment directive.
 Here is an example with a `kebab` transformation.

 ```go